Icing (album)

 Icing is the debut album by noise rock trio Cherubs, released in 1992 through Trance Syndicate.
 It was recorded at Smart Studios.
 The track "Pink Party Dessert" was released as a single on 7" vinyl and was played by John Peel on BBC Radio 1.
+The band released a remastered version of the album in 2023.

 Critical reception

 The Chicago Tribune wrote: "Almost consistently a mid-tempo project, Icing never accelerates to the cathartic pace typical of a thrash band."
 The San Antonio Express-News deemed the band "something of an underground supergroup ... whose ultra-heavy sound has been compared to everyone from Black Sabbath to Flipper to the Melvins".